sakox/CSGODoubleBot/README.md

 # CSGODouble/Polygon Auto betting bot
-# Use Referal code Sakox
+# Use Referal code Sakox for free coins
 ### Userscript that bets for you!
 Automates betting on [CSGODouble](http://www.csgodouble.com/) (works with [CSGOPolygon](http://csgopolygon.com/)).

 Program interface